-# All cases of cutaneous squamous cell carcinoma were to be reported as Grade 3 per instructions to study investigators and no dose modification or interruption was required.
+# Cases o f cutaneous squamous cell carcinoma were required to be reported as Grade 3 per protocol.

-Clinically relevant adverse events reported in < 10% of patients treated with ZELBORAF in the Phase 2 and Phase 3 studies include:
+Clinically relevant adverse reactions reported in < 10% of patients treated with ZELBORAF in the Phase 2 and Phase 3 studies include:

 Musculoskeletal and connective tissue disorders: arthritis

-Neoplasms benign, malignant and unspecified (includes cysts and polyps): basal cell carcinoma
+Neoplasms benign, malignant and unspecified (includes cysts and polyps): basal cell carcinoma, oropharyngeal squamous cell carcinoma

 Infections and infestations: folliculitis